Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 The fallacy of change has you expecting other people will change their ways to suit your expectations or needs, particularly when you pressure them enough.

-For example, you want your partner to focus only on you, despite knowing that they’ve always been very social and value time with friends.
+You want your partner to focus only on you, despite knowing that they’ve always been very social and value time with friends.

 So, every time they go out, you let them know it’s not OK with you.
 Eventually, you know they will change their ways and want to stay home all the time.